Torie3/goatfc-bones/README.md

 ### 📦 Bill of Materials (BOM)

-The BOM is provided as an **interactive iBOM**, which you can view here:
+The BOM is provided as an **interactive BOM**, which you can view here:
 **[insert iBOM link or path here]**

 The iBOM makes it easy to locate and identify all the required components.
 Just search for the parts and order them from your preferred distributor.